florentpoujol/Daneel/readme.md

 ## <a id="dynamic_get_set"></a>Dynamic getters and setters

-Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects and components as if they were variables.
+Getters and setters functions may be used on gameOjects and components as if they were variables.
 Their names must begin by "Get" or "Set" and have the forth letter uppercase (underscore is allowed).
 Ie : GetSomething() and Get_something() will works, but Getsomething() or getSomething() won't work.

     self.gameObject.transform.localPosition